Americans With Disabilities Act (ADA) Compliance and Defense

 Congress also has amended the definition of an “individual with a disability” under the ADA and expanded that part of the Act as well.
 An individual is deemed to be “disabled” if he or she has a condition which substantially impairs a major life activity or a major bodily function, which is interpreted to mean the impairment of any of the major systems in the body (i.e. immune system, respiratory system, circulatory system, etc.).
 By the amendment of the definition of “disability,” any condition which impairs the “normal” functioning of a bodily system, such as high blood pressure which impairs the normal functioning of the circulatory system, can qualify as a disability, and employers must grant accommodations to employees due to that condition.
 Accommodations themselves can be difficult to navigate, as employers and employees often do not agree on what accommodations are effective but the least burdensome on employers.

 The result: a minefield that employers must navigate with extremely unclear guidance from the EEOC.
+Rather than go it alone, an ADA defense attorney from ELDI can be consulted to help pave the way to compliance and also provide a defense, should the need arise.

 HOW ELDI CAN HELP: